 Determine Accountability and Cultural Fit

 This aspect of the hiring process often goes overlooked, but it’s crucial.
-Hiring the right developer is not just about experience or technical skill.
+Hiring the right developer is not just about experience or technical skills.
 It’s also about answering a key question:

 Will This Person Be Accountable?